Starting a blog for the first time is an amazing, yet intimidating experience.

 I’d actually still consider spending some money to promote these, with one caveat: You need a way to monetize that traffic.

-The simplest way to monetize your traffic is to lead the ads to a blog post with a really strong content upgrade.
+The simplest way to monetization is to lead the ads to a blog post with a really strong content upgrade.
 That upgrade will get them on our email list, at which point you can put them through an onboarding campaign and eventually sell them on your affiliate links or products.

 In the end, using paid ads should have some kind of expected ROI, whether that’s quick gains like my affiliate linked article or long-term gains like the email onboarding process.